Consensys/linea-sequencer/PLUGINS.md

 This plugin extends the default transaction validation rules for adding transactions to the transaction pool.
 It leverages the `PluginTransactionValidatorService` to manage and customize the process of transaction validation.
-This includes setting limits such as `TraceLineLimit`, `maxTxGasLimit`, and `maxTxCallData`, and check the profitability of a transaction.
+This includes setting limits such as `TraceLineLimit`, `maxTxGasLimit`, and `maxTxCallData`, and checking the profitability of a transaction.
 The validators are in the package `net.consensys.linea.sequencer.txpoolvalidation.validators`.